ruelalarcon/desmos_midi/README.md

 ### Soundfonts
 By default:
-- Regular channels use `default.txt` soundfont
+- Regular channels use `default` soundfont
 - Drum channels (channel 10) are automatically ignored
 - To include drum sounds or use different soundfonts, use the `-s` option and specify a soundfont for each channel
 - Use `-` as a soundfont name to ignore that channel
+- The `.txt` extension is optional for soundfont files - it will be added automatically if not specified

 ### Usage Examples